 During the previous decade Crown Prince travelled extensively, met with numerous world leaders, politicians, parliamentarians, world bodies and had many interviews to the media.

 In 1972, His Royal Highness Crown Prince Alexander married Her Imperial and Royal Highness Princess Maria da Gloria of Orleans and Bragança of the Imperial Family of Brazil in Villamanrique de la Condesa, Spain.
 They had three children.
 The eldest son and heir HRH Prince Peter was born in 1980 in Chicago, Illinois; and fraternal twin sons HRH Prince Philip and HRH Prince Alexander were born in 1982 in Fairfax, Virginia.
 The marriage ended in 1983.

 In 1985, Crown Prince Alexander married Katherine Batis of Athens.
 HM King Constantine of the Hellenes was the best man and HRH Prince Tomislav, the uncle of Crown Prince Alexander was the witness.
 The wedding took place in the Serbian Orthodox Cathedral in London.

-HRH Crown Prince Alexander II enjoys skiing, sailing, water skiing, scuba diving and tennis.
+HRH Crown Prince Alexander enjoys skiing, sailing, water skiing, scuba diving and tennis.
 He was British Army Ski Champion in 1972.
 His other interests include music, theatre, information technology, and current affairs.